 For the past 10 years, we have quantified disturbing patterns around the lack of media representation concerning females and people of color in film.
 Despite elevated awareness around this issue, the numbers have not budged.
 We are often asked two questions following the release of our film studies: “but aren’t things better in television?” and “how are different companies performing?”
 This report is our public answer to both of these questions.
 And, for the first time, we have ranked companies on their level of inclusivity on screen and behind the camera.
 This is also the first time our research team has looked from CEO to every speaking character across film, television, and digital content.

-This is the third in a series of reports to examine relationships between diversity and the bottom line in the Hollywood entertainment industry.
+This is the fourth in a series of reports to examine relationships between diversity and the bottom line in the Hollywood entertainment industry.
 It considers the top 200 theatrical film releases in 2014 and 1146 broadcast, cable and digital-platform television shows from the 2013-14 season in order to document the degree to which women and minorities are present in front of and behind the camera.
 It discusses any patterns between these findings and box office receipts and audience ratings.

 In the "classical" Hollywood studio era of the 1930s to the 1960s, many iconic Asian roles were filled by non-Asian actors and some-like Fu Manchu or Charlie Chan-are still familiar today.
 In Hollywood Goes Oriental: CaucAsian Performance in American Film, Karla Rae Fuller tracks specific cosmetic devices, physical gestures, dramatic cues, and narrative conventions to argue that representations of Oriental identity by Caucasian actors in the studio era offer an archetypal standard.
 Through this standard, Fuller shed light on the artificial foundations of Hollywood's depictions of race and larger issues of ethnicity and performance.